-- A. The County and municipalities within the County; - B. The Maryland-National Capital Parks and Planning Commission (M-NCPPC), the Washington Metropolitan Area Transit Authority (WMATA), and the Washington Suburban Sanitary Commission (WSSC); - C. Development of land owned by the State of Maryland, unless State law authorizes local regulation by these Regulations; and - D. Development owned by the government of the United States, its agencies, departments or corporate services, to the full extent required by law.
+A. The County and development of land owned by municipalities within the County;

+- B. The Maryland-National Capital Parks and Planning Commission (M-NCPPC), the Washington Metropolitan Area Transit Authority (WMATA), and the Washington Suburban Sanitary Commission (WSSC); - C. Development of land owned by the State of Maryland, unless State law authorizes local regulation by these Regulations; - D. Development owned by the government of the United States, its agencies, departments or corporate services, to the full extent required by law; and - E. Residential buildings of three units or less constructed prior to November 29, 1949.

 24-1.403.
-Exemptions7
+General Exemptions